-The third objective was to close my eyes in a dream.
-I have never recalled doing this before; I wanted to explore what would happen.
+(3) The third experiment objective was to close my eyes in a dream.
+I have never recalled doing this before, and with the control I was having I wanted to explore what would happen.

-27 February 1976 (Friday).
+27 February 1976 (Friday)

 Found my right hand, and had the experience of being simultaneously awake and asleep.
 I remembered the experiment of closing my eyes while dreaming, and carried it out.
 I was staring at a landscape, brightly lit, and then closed my eyes in my dream.
 The landscape turned to blackness; I was looking at nothing, yet I was still consciously thinking in the dream.
 In a short time I lost my conscious power and lapsed into a long, normal dream, and awoke after that.